Daninet/gmp-wasm/README.md

 # GMP-WASM
-WebAssembly bindings for the GMP, MPFR, MPC libraries
+WebAssembly bindings for the GMP and MPFR libraries